mongo-express/mongo-express-docker/README.md

 mongo-express
 =============

-A dockerized [mongo-express](https://github.com/andzdroid/mongo-express) for viewing MongoDB in the browser
+A dockerized [mongo-express](https://github.com/andzdroid/mongo-express) for managing a MongoDB database in the browser.

 How to run this container
 -------------------------

 	docker run -it --rm \
-		--name mongo-express \
 		--link NAME_OF_MONGODB_CONTAINER:mongo \
 		knickers/mongo-express